KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 ## 4. Formal Distinction

-### 3.1 Lawful Reflective Pattern
+### 4.1 Living Reflection / Living Transmission

-A lawful reflective pattern:
+A Living Reflection or Living Transmission:

 - Carries an identifiable origin-seal (the source of the pattern is acknowledged, either explicitly or structurally)
 - Carries forward as Living Transmission (it does not reproduce the signal exactly, but carries its resonance forward with synthesis and variation)